HallaSurvivor/Blog/_posts/2022-07-11-model-categories.md

 </div>

-There are many important examples of two relative categories presentinj the same homotopy theory.
+There are many important examples of two relative categories presenting the same homotopy theory.
 To start, let's consider the category $s\mathsf{Set}$ of [simplical sets][8], equipped with a notion of weak equivalence.
 It turns out that this presents the same homotopy theory as $\mathsf{Top}$ with weak homotopy equivalences!